 The theme of this years FITC Amsterdam is ‘legend has it’ which introduces some of the most groundbreaking creatives perfectly.
 The first one who kicked off is no stranger to FITC and is almost a legend himself; senior designer by day, and unstoppable creative by night; Gavin Strange.

 Gavin Strange is known for his inexhaustible creativity and his way to energize people during his talks.
 As a senior designer at Aardman, based in Bristol UK, the past years he has sharpened his tools of craftsmanship to make experiences that delight people and will blow your mind!
-Not only is his work truly inspiring but he also has the ability to share a glimpse of his personal development and steps he needed to make in order to become what he’s today.
+Not only is his work truly inspiring, but he also has the ability to share a glimpse of his personal development and steps he needed to make in order to become what he’s today.
 An inexhaustible creative with a contagious spirit and believes that opportunities are born from passion.
 We at DotControl embrace this statement as well.
 When you do things that excite you, you will gain excitement in return.
-Sometimes it requires to step out of your comfort zone and to “take the hits and get hench”.
+Sometimes it requires stepping out of your comfort zone and to “take the hits and get hench”.
 Let’s face it, the creative process is a never-ending process.

 Kate Dawkins owns a studio in creating bespoke content for live performances shows and brand events.
 In a career that spans more than 20 years, she was always trying to bridging the gap between two mediums that she cherishes dearly; analog and digital.
 During her journey in bridging the gap, she would always find achievable ways that work for a contemporary audience.
 To back this up, Kate presented two case studies which involved projection mapping on a huge scale; the Passchendaele (Belgium) experience and Fast & Furious Live show.
 Two projects that made a huge impact on us, thanks to the seamless connection between the physical space and the digital mapping that brings the total experience to life and sparks intrinsic emotions.